-Looking for advice on how to write a proposal?
-Watch the recording of the SCAR-COMNAP-APECS Fellowships writing webinar available from the SCAR Fellowships Mentoring page to learn directly from a highly qualified and experienced panel.
+Need advice on how to write a good proposal?
+See the recording of the SCAR-COMNAP-APECS Fellowships writing webinar available on the SCAR Fellowships Mentoring page to learn directly from a highly qualified and experienced panel.

-- 2016: Dr. Lori Ziolkowski received the 2016-2018 Baillet Latour Fellowship for her REMACA project.
-She will look at carbon cycling processes, including microbial, in a wide variety of potential habitats in areas surrounding the Princess Elizabeth Antarctica station.
+2016: Dr. Lori Ziolkowski received the 2016-2018 Baillet Latour Fellowship for her REMACA project.
+She is looking at carbon cycling processes, including microbial, in a wide variety of potential habitats in areas surrounding the Princess Elizabeth station.
 Her work will contribute to future studies on diverse topics such as past climate patterns and microbial diversity in East Antarctica.
-You can follow her progress on her blog.
+You can follow her progress on her blog or on twitter @extraneutrons

 2014: Dr. Jan Lenaerts received the grant for his Benemelt project to investigate how much snow melts currently on the ice shelves in East Antarctica, by how much that melt will increase in the future, and how that will impact ice shelf stability and a resulting rise in global sea levels.
 Watch the laureate's video interview after he was awarded the Fellowship.